NickCalabs/nickcalabs.github.io/_posts/2016-01-14-Build-a-Blog-with-Rails.markdown

 <meta name="twitter:title" content="{{ page.title }}" />
 <meta name="twitter:description" content="Nick Calabro's Blog" />

-<div class="message">This is part one a the six part series covering, in detail, how to <a href="nameless-dusk-8821.herokuapp.com">create this blog with Ruby on Rails</a> from backend to frontend.
+<div class="message">This is part two of the six part series covering, in detail, how to <a href="http://nameless-dusk-8821.herokuapp.com">create this blog with Ruby on Rails</a> from backend to frontend.
 </div>

 ##Rails New